0xradical/pgdiff/README.md

 ## Motivation

-Image you keep a structure.sql file that describes your database structure.
+Imagine you keep a structure.sql file that describes your database structure.
 This tool is responsible for, given a change in this structure.sql file, generate the corresponding DDL statement that when run in the target database applies the changes to match the updated structure.sql.